etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/blocktransformation-2.md

   </table>
   <a id="ETLBox_DataFlow_Transformations_BlockTransformation_2_MaxBufferSize_" data-uid="ETLBox.DataFlow.Transformations.BlockTransformation`2.MaxBufferSize*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_BlockTransformation_2_MaxBufferSize" data-uid="ETLBox.DataFlow.Transformations.BlockTransformation`2.MaxBufferSize">MaxBufferSize</h4>
-  <div class="markdown level1 summary"><p>Each component can have one or more buffers to improve throughput and allow faster processing of data.
-Set this value to restrict the number of rows that can be stored in the buffer.
-The default value is -1 (unlimited)</p>
+  <div class="markdown level1 summary"><p>A block transformation will wait for all data from the flow to be loaded into its buffer.
+After all data is in the buffer, the transformation function is executed for the complete data and the result posted into the targets.
+The block transformations allows you to access all data in the flow in one generic collection.
+But as this block any processing until all data is buffered, it will also need to store the whole data in memory.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#